Career Timeline of Max Muncy: Major Achievements and Milestones

 From career breakthroughs to professional milestones, explore how Max Muncy made an impact.

 Max Muncy is a professional baseball infielder currently playing for the Los Angeles Dodgers in MLB.
 Drafted by the Oakland Athletics in 2012, he played for them in 2015 and 2016 before joining the Dodgers in 2018.
-Muncy played college baseball at Baylor University.
-He has won the World Series with the Dodgers in 2020 and 2024.
+Muncy played college baseball at Baylor University before turning pro.
+He has achieved success with the Dodgers, including winning the World Series in both 2020 and 2024.

 2009: Drafted by Cleveland Indians

-In 2009, Max Muncy was selected by the Cleveland Indians in the 41st round of the Major League Baseball draft, though he did not sign with them.
+In 2009, Max Muncy was selected by the Cleveland Indians in the 41st round of the Major League Baseball draft out of Keller High School in Keller, Texas, but he did not sign with the team.

-2010: Plays for Baylor Bears and Wareham Gatemen
+2010: Played for Baylor Bears and Wareham Gatemen

-In 2010, Max Muncy played college baseball for the Baylor Bears and also played for the Wareham Gatemen of the Cape Cod Baseball League.
+In 2010, Max Muncy played college baseball for the Baylor Bears and also played collegiate summer baseball for the Wareham Gatemen of the Cape Cod Baseball League.

 2012: Professional Debut with Burlington Bees

-In 2012, Max Muncy made his professional debut with the Burlington Bees of the Single-A Midwest League.
+In 2012, Max Muncy was drafted by the Oakland Athletics and made his professional debut with the Burlington Bees of the Single-A Midwest League, hitting .275 with four home runs in 64 games.

 2012: Drafted by Oakland Athletics